 Early on in my business, I watched and wondered the exact same thing.
 Today, I am that person.
 I get to pick and choose what I want to work on and what I refer elsewhere.
 It’s a pretty darn fantastic place to be.
 But I’m not going to sugarcoat anything.
 It took A LOT of work to get to this point and it takes even more work to sustain it.

-People talk a lot about taking charge, driving the train, and being the business owner your business needs.
+People talk a lot about taking charge, driving the train, and being the business owner your freelance business needs.
 There’s a little bit of talk (not nearly enough) about how much work it takes to get the train up to speed.
 But few address the fact that once the train is chugging down the track, someone must constantly tend the fire and shovel coal into the boiler’s firebox to keep the train running.
 It’s exhausting, back-breaking work, but it can’t be ignored because if you stop tending the fire, the train will slow to a halt.

 Generating leads and filling your pipeline with quality clients work the same way, which means there isn’t some big magical secret that you don’t yet know.

-The only difference between you and that other business owner is action.
+The only difference between you and that other freelancer is action.
 Business owners who have the flexibility and power to choose the clients they work with and the projects they work on can do so because they have more than enough referrals and inbound leads to keep them busy and they don’t have the capacity to say yes to all of them.

-They didn’t get to that point by being lazy about lead generation or ignoring their marketing and they sure as heck don’t sit around waiting for any old lead for referral to show up in their inbox.
+They didn’t get to that point by being lazy about lead generation or ignoring their email marketing and they sure as heck don’t sit around waiting for any old lead for referral to show up in their inbox.

 They’re in that position because they actively, consistently market their business to: